-- Burst into tears over the theme song from Ally McBeal?
+- Burst into tears over the latest mushy commercial?

-From the moment your baby-to-be starts growing, your emotions embark on a nine-month roller-coaster ride filled with exhilarating climbs and startling dips - and no idea of what lies ahead.
+From the moment your baby-to-be starts growing, your emotions embark on a nine-month roller-coaster ride filled with exhilarating climbs and startling dips, and you have no idea of what lies ahead.

 "It's just your hormones," everyone says with a shrug.
 True enough: Wildly fluctuating progesterone and estrogen levels do account for some of pregnancy's infamous mood swings.
 Still, understanding the cause of these changes doesn't curb them.

-As you wend your way through the emotional chaos of pregnancy, let the following guide reassure you.
-Even if your own experiences detour a bit, you'll find comfort in that old cliche: I'm not crazy, I'm just pregnant.
+As you wind your way through the emotional chaos of pregnancy, let the following guide reassure you.
+Even if your own experiences detour a bit, you'll find comfort in that old cliche: I'm not crazy; I'm just pregnant.

 The First Trimester

 Accepting the reality of a pregnancy is the first mental hurdle a woman faces, says Raphael Good, M.D., a clinical professor of psychiatry and obstetrics-gynecology at the University of Miami School of Medicine.
 There's the miracle of biology to grasp, for one thing.
 "It can seem unbelievable that something so tiny could grow arms and legs and eventually walk around," Good says.
 Then self-doubts appear: Are we ready to be parents?
 Can we afford a child?